 Rahnee is an award-winning writer whose short stories have been published and aired on radio.
 She is the oldest of four children, the daughter of a Thai immigrant mother and a European American father.

-Dionardo Pizaña is the diversity and personnel specialist for Michigan State University Extension.
-He has 19 years experience developing, teaching, and facilitating diversity education programs through Michigan State University Extension, Adrian College, and Siena Heights University.
+Dionardo Pizaña is the diversity, equity, and inclusion specialist for Michigan State University Extension.
+He has 25 years experience developing, teaching, and facilitating diversity education programs through Michigan State University Extension, Adrian College, and Siena Heights University.
 He is a nationally-recognized, highly sought-after multicultural consultant, speaker and trainer.

 Dionardo has been active in grass-roots community organizations for years, working to bring scholars and speakers to local schools, developing and presenting powerful community educational events, and working with local projects that provide multicultural children's books and training in elementary schools..
 He has received numerous awards that recognize his life-long commitment to social justice, including the Martin Luther King, Jr. Community Service Award in Michigan’s Lenawee County.